Narrow escape for settlements near aircraft crash site in Pokhara: Eyewitnesses | Business

 "The aircraft was tilted at an unusual angle and moments later, I heard a bomb-like explosion," she was quoted as saying.

-"Then I saw a plume of black smoke billowing from the Seti gorge," she added.
+"Then I saw a plume of black smoke billowing from the Seti River gorge," she added.

-Sunar, who had a miraculous escape said, ''Had the aircraft fallen just a bit closer to our home, the settlements would have been destroyed," the newspaper reported.
+''Had the aircraft fallen just a bit closer to our home, the settlements would have been destroyed," the newspaper quoted her as saying.

-"There was so much damage at the incident site, but since it happened away from the settlement, there were no casualties or any damage to the settlements," she said, adding that there was a fire on both sides of the Seti gorge and the bodies were scattered everywhere.
+"There was so much damage at the incident site, but since it happened away from the settlement, there were no casualties or any damage to the settlements," she said, adding that there was fire on both sides of the Seti River gorge, with bodies scattered everywhere.

-Children who witnessed the incident said that they could hear passengers screaming from inside the aircraft as it plummeted from the sky spiralling.
+Children who witnessed the incident said they could hear passengers screaming from inside the aircraft as it came hurtling from the sky, the report said.

-Two 11-year-olds, Samir and Prajwal Pariyar initially thought that the aircraft was a toy, but when it came close, they ran away.
+Two 11-year-olds, Samir and Prajwal Pariyar initially thought the aircraft was a toy, but when it came close, they ran away, the report said.

-"Suddenly, there was darkness all around due to the smoke," said Samir, adding, ''It looked like the aircraft's tyre would touch us as it fell."
-Another eyewitness, Bainsha Bahadur BK, said that if the aircraft had come straight, it would have crash landed into the settlements and caused more damage.
+"Suddenly, there was darkness all around due to the smoke," said Samir, adding, ''It looked like the aircraft's tyre would touch us as it crashed."
+Another eyewitness, Bainsha Bahadur BK, said if the aircraft had come straight, it would have crash landed into the settlements and caused more damage.

 "Around seven or eight windows of the aircraft were still intact and we thought that the passengers might still be alive," the newspaper quoted him as saying.